Liberal Reform: Overview

 Former Home Office and Foreign Office Minister of State, and political author, Jeremy Browne, has addressed Liberal Reform events and is a member of its Advisory Council.

 Liberal Reform was launched in February 2012.
 It aims to promote 'four-cornered liberalism': personal, political, social and economic freedom.

-Liberal Reform broadly supports the open market, free trade and economically liberal philosophy of The Orange Book: Reclaiming Liberalism, published in 2004 and co-edited by David Laws, who would go on to serve as schools minister in the 2010-2015 coalition government.
+Liberal Reform broadly supports the open market, free trade and economically liberal philosophy of The Orange Book, published in 2004 and co-edited by David Laws, who would go on to serve as schools minister in the 2010-2015 coalition government.

 Liberal Reform argues that while economic freedom is itself a virtue, it has proven to be the only reliable way for modern societies to generate sufficient resources to promote individual freedom and security, and by "spreading opportunity through the provision of high quality public services and a safety net for those who need it".

 Liberal Reform also argues that the state must be accountable and open to its citizens, ensuring equal treatment "regardless of gender, race or sexuality", and in keeping with its views on social and personal liberalism, says that it believes it is necessary to guard against excessive state power, and that public monopolies can be just as unacceptable to citizens as private ones.
 It believes that taxation should be kept as low as possible to avoid interference with personal liberty, but must be set at a level to ensure the provision of well-funded and accountable public services.